Coronavirus Information & Updates

 -

-Students exposed at school, who participate in testing, may continue to take part in all aspects of K-12 schooling, including sports and extracurricular activities, unless they develop symptoms or test positive for COVID-19.
+Students exposed at school may continue to participating in all aspects of K-12 schooling, including sports and extracurricular activities, unless they develop symptoms and test positive for COVID-19.

 -

-Any FDA-approved antigen diagnostic test, PCR diagnostic test, or pooled PCR test is acceptable for evaluation of an individual's COVID-19 status.
+Any FDA-approved antigen diagnostic test, PCR diagnostic test, or pooled PCR test is acceptable for evaluating an individual's COVID-19 status.

 -